 BF Skinner, as well as other behavioral psychologists, knew that motivation and behavior are closely linked.
 This can make negative punishment, as well as positive punishment and different types of reinforcement, tricky.

 Yet, negative punishment can be very effective if it is performed appropriately.
-This means both choosing what is removed carefully and removing the stimulus on the proper schedule.
+This means choosing what is removed carefully and removing the stimulus on the proper schedule.

 Taking away basic necessities, however, may cause negative long-term side effects.
-Taking away a child’s food for acting up may affect the child’s mental health both in their development and later in life.
+Removing a child’s food for acting up may affect the child’s mental health both in their development and later in life.
 The NXIVM cult leader Keith Rainere once punished a cult member by removing all of her access to the outside world in response to her forming a relationship with another man in the cult.
 While this is a form of negative punishment, it is certainly not one that is effective or ethical.
 These extreme actions should certainly be avoided.

 While “scheduling” is something explored more deeply when discussing positive and negative reinforcement, it is worth noting that both removing the stimulus immediately and consistently after the behavior is performed will make the negative punishment more effective.
 Taking away your child’s car keys three weeks after they snuck out of the house would be confusing (unless you just found out about the behavior three weeks later.)
-Only taking away the car keys some times after a child is caught sneaking out will send mixed messages.
+Only taking away the car keys sometimes after a child is caught sneaking out will send mixed messages.
 The intention behind negative punishment is for the person to associate the undesired behavior with a negative consequence through the removal of a stimulus.
 A child is less likely to perform a negative behavior if they can guarantee that they will receive a punishment immediately after.

 BF Skinner himself recommended that in addition to the negative punishment, the person should receive instruction or communication on alternative behaviors.
 A parent who takes away a child’s allowance for bugging their sister on a road trip may be effective in their efforts, but they may not be.
-Using negative punishment alone, the parent fails to teach the child how to handle themselves in road trips in the future.
+Using negative punishment alone, the parent fails to teach the child how to handle themselves on road trips in the future.
 Maybe the child was bugging their sister because they were feeling restless.
 Communicating ways to deal with restlessness, like asking for a coloring book or meditation, can give the child other behaviors to perform and may further curb the undesired behavior.
 This form of communication may not work if you are trying to train a dog, so consult with psychologists or experts if you have further questions about behavior, stimuli, and the proper way to approach discipline.